Paper: Environmental impact

-The production and use of paper has a number of adverse effects on the environment.
+The production and use of paper have several adverse effects on the environment.

-Worldwide consumption of paper has risen by 400% in the past 40 years leading to increase in deforestation, with 35% of harvested trees being used for paper manufacture.
+Worldwide consumption of paper has risen by 400% over the past 40 years, leading to increased deforestation, with 35% of harvested trees used for paper manufacture.
 Most paper companies also plant trees to help regrow forests.
 Logging of old growth forests accounts for less than 10% of wood pulp, but is one of the most controversial issues.

-Paper waste accounts for up to 40% of total waste produced in the United States each year, which adds up to 71.6 million tons of paper waste per year in the United States alone.
+Paper waste accounts for up to 40% of total waste produced in the United States each year, amounting to 71.6 million tons.
 The average office worker in the US prints 31 pages every day.
 Americans also use in the order of 16 billion paper cups per year.

 Conventional bleaching of wood pulp using elemental chlorine produces and releases into the environment large amounts of chlorinated organic compounds, including chlorinated dioxins.
 Dioxins are recognized as a persistent environmental pollutant, regulated internationally by the Stockholm Convention on Persistent Organic Pollutants.
-Dioxins are highly toxic, and health effects on humans include reproductive, developmental, immune and hormonal problems.
+Dioxins are highly toxic, and health effects on humans include reproductive, developmental, immune, and hormonal problems.
 They are known to be carcinogenic.
-Over 90% of human exposure is through food, primarily meat, dairy, fish and shellfish, as dioxins accumulate in the food chain in the fatty tissue of animals.
+Over 90% of human exposure occurs through food, primarily meat, dairy, fish, and shellfish, as dioxins accumulate in the food chain, particularly in the fatty tissues of animals.

 The paper pulp and print industries emitted together about 1% of world greenhouse-gas emissions in 2010 and about 0.9% in 2012.

 Current production and use

-In the 2022−2024 edition of the annual "Pulp and paper capacites survey", the Food and Agriculture Organization of the United Nations (FAO) reports that Asia has superseded North America as the top pulp- and paper-producing continent.
+In the 2022–2024 edition of the annual "Pulp and paper capacities survey", the Food and Agriculture Organization of the United Nations (FAO) reports that Asia has superseded North America as the top pulp- and paper-producing continent.

-FAO figures for 2021 show the production of graphic papers continuing its decline from a mid-2000s peak to hover below 100 million tonnes a year.
+FAO figures for 2021 show that the production of graphic papers continues its decline from a mid-2000s peak, hovering below 100 million tonnes a year.
 By contrast, the production of other papers and paperboard – which includes cardboard and sanitary products – has continued to soar, exceeding 320 million tonnes.

-FAO has documented the expanding production of cardboard in paper and paperboard, which has been increasing in response to the spread of e-commerce since the 2010s.
+FAO has documented the expansion of cardboard production in paper and paperboard, which has been increasing in response to the spread of e-commerce since the 2010s.
 Data from FAO suggest that it has been even further boosted by COVID-19-related lockdowns.